 An emphasis on incorporating good fiber foods into the diet shouldn’t be reserved for Grandma.
 But really, do fiber and sex really have anything to do with one another?
-You might be surprised to learn all the ways fiber can impact your sex life and potentially make you more sexy.
+You might be surprised to learn all the ways fiber can impact your sex life and potentially make you sexier.

 How good fiber foods impact your sex life

 The link between a high fiber diet and your sex life is about more than good looks.
 There’s a molecule produced mainly in your liver known as sex hormone-binding globulin.

 It binds to not just one of the sex hormones but three different hormones, (estrogen, DHT, and testosterone), impacting both men’s and women’s sexual health.
 And according to Health Central, eating a diet rich in high fiber foods helps reduce the amount of globulin binding to the sexual hormones.
 (Leaving a greater number of sexual hormones free to do their job.)